-Goods and service taxes formal visit into the taxation system has brought in substantial reduction in these formalities as there would be only two governing bodies namely Centre for CGST & State for SGST.
-This will save time, money and energy of assesse.
+Goods and service taxes formal visit into the taxation system has brought in a substantial reduction in these formalities as there would be only two governing bodies namely Centre for CGST & State for SGST.
+This will save time, money and energy of taxpayers.

-- Reduction in duplicity of information and compliance costs : In the present structure, same information is to be filed at several places for the same goods/service.
+In the present structure, the same information is to be filed at several places for the same goods/service.

-As a result, cost to assessee is increased and also the duplicity of information.
-Not only assessees, overall cost of government; is also increased as the same information is being stored at several places which has to be maintained by employing man, money and energy.
+As a result, the cost to the assessee is increased and also the duplicity of information.
+Not only assessees, the overall cost of government is also increased as the same information is being stored at several places which have to be maintained by employing man, money and energy.
 This ultimately leads to inefficient utilization of nation’s resources.

-- Increase in product competitiveness in international market : With the implementation of GST, in long run, there will be reduction in overall cost of products manufactured in India.
-This will make Indian products more competitive in International market.
+With the implementation of GST, in the long run, there will be a reduction in the overall cost of products manufactured in India.
+This will make Indian products more competitive in the international market.

 It is worth mentioning here that many of our top competitors in the international market have already switched to GST.
-Introduction of GST in India is a step forward in making the product more cost effective in international market.
+Introduction of GST in India is a step forward in making the product more cost-effective in the international market.

-- Compensation to loss making States for five years : It has been proposed that the Central Government will compensate the loss arising out to States on implementation of GST for a period of five years.
+Central Government will compensate for the loss arising out to States on implementation of GST for a period of five years.

-- Compliance : You need to file returns 3 times a month for every state in which you operate.
-That means at least 36 filings in a year per state.
+You need to file multiple returns in a month for every state in which you operate.

 Thus, while assigning the weightage to vote, the population has been made the prime criteria.
-It is worthwhile to mention here that there are certain states which have very less population but their share in taxes is on much higher side.
-Such states, though contributing more, will lag behind in the decision making process taking place at GST Council.
+It is worthwhile to mention here that there are certain states which have very less population but their share in taxes is on the much higher side.
+Such states, though contributing more, will lag behind in the decision-making process taking place at GST Council.

-- GST Proposal : Not friendly to important service sector like banks : It is much hyped that GST will bring Indian goods a step forward in the International market.
-The reasons so given are that the GST will make Indian products cheaper in long run and thus will promote exports.
+It is much-hyped that GST will bring Indian goods a step forward in the International market.
+The reasons so given are that the GST will make Indian products cheaper in the long run and thus will promote exports.

-In this regard, it is to be noted that the banking sector pays an important role in the exports.
-Whether it is export of service or export of goods, the role of banks is vital.
+In this regard, it is to be noted that the banking sector plays an important role in exports.
+Whether it is the export of service or export of goods, the role of banks is vital.
 It is worthwhile to mention service tax @ 14% was levied on the banking transactions pre GST.

 Post introduction of GST, this rate has jumped to 18%.
-This will ultimately increase the cost of transaction, particularly, in case of imports and exports where huge amount is transacted.
+This will ultimately increase the cost of the transaction, particularly, in the case of imports and exports where a huge amount is transacted.